Eyal-Shalev/docopt.js/README.md

 `docopt` does one thing and does it well: it implements your command-line interface.
 However it does not validate the input data.
-We are looking for ruby validation libraries to make your option parsing experiene even more awesome!
+We are looking for ruby validation libraries to make your option parsing experience even more awesome!
 If you've got any suggestions or think your awesome schema validation gem fits well with `docopt.js`, open an issue on github and enjoy the eternal glory! -->